jakobevangelista/migration-sample-final/README.md

 - };
 ```

-After these are done, you have now successfully migrated to Clerk!
+After these are done, you can push these changes to prod and you have now successfully migrated to Clerk!